ISAITB/docs-tdl/source/constructs/index.rst

 The ``btxn`` step stands for "Begin transaction".
 Its purpose is to define a scope around a set of messaging steps that have a logical relation to each other.
 This scope remains active until a ``etxn`` element is encountered to end it.
+Apart from wrapping together related messaging steps, the key purpose of the ``btxn`` step is to declare the :ref:`messaging handler<handlers>` that is used and the involved actors.

+Use of a messaging transaction is not necessary as you can also define the handler and involved actors on the individual messaging steps.
+It could nonetheless still be interesting to use transactions to avoid repeating the handler's definition.

 The structure of the ``btxn`` element is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @txnid, yes, A string ID for the transaction.
     @from, yes, The ID of the actor that acts as the messaging source (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @to, yes, The ID of the actor that acts as the messaging target (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler, yes, A string value or variable reference identifying the messaging handler to use for the transaction (see :ref:`handlers-implementation`).
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`. property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
 Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.